 It is a specialty within the parameters of medicine, which is responsible for diagnosing, treating, and improving joint and autoimmune diseases of the body.

-Rheumatic diseases are quite frequent and there are approximately two hundred.
+Rheumatic diseases are pretty frequent, and there are approximately two hundred.
 These pathologies can affect anyone without distinction of age or gender.

-Depending on the condition of the affected, these diseases can reduce quality of life, even incapacitate it.
+Depending on the condition of the affected, these diseases can reduce the quality of life and even hinder it.

 Treatments for rheumatic diseases

 People suffering from rheumatism should be diagnosed by a specialist doctor, who will ask the patient to change some of their habits to ensure a better quality of life.

 For example, the affected person will have to perform regular exercises, maintain a balanced diet, rest continually, and manage stress.

 This disease tends to damage the cartilages of the body, especially the fingers, knees, hips, sword (lower part), and neck.